amiralito/NRC2Dimer/README.md

-# Supporting scripts and material for "Activation of plant immunity through dissociation of a helper NLR homodimer".
+# Supporting scripts and material for "Activation of plant immunity through conversion of a helper NLR homodimer into a resistosome".

 Resources:
 Software                            | Source